Accessibility Tools

 Comparison of traditional probiotics versus next-generation probiotics in gut health and IBD.

-Traditional probiotics versus next-generation microbiome therapies.
+Traditional probiotics compared with next-generation microbiome therapies.

 Do probiotics help ulcerative colitis or Crohn’s disease?

-In ulcerative colitis, certain probiotics — especially E. coli Nissle — have shown benefit in maintaining remission for some patients.
-In Crohn’s disease, standard probiotics generally have not been shown to induce or maintain remission.
-Many over-the-counter probiotics simply pass through the gut without meaningfully changing inflammation.
+In Crohn’s disease, standard probiotics have generally not shown consistent benefit in inducing or maintaining remission.
+Many over-the-counter probiotics simply pass through the gut without meaningfully changing the inflammation driving Crohn’s disease.

 Why do standard probiotics often fail in IBD, especially Crohn’s?